Open NowNon-Profit

 Who Can Apply

-Organisations eligible for the grant will be invited to apply after the department has identified a critical or urgent need for CHSP service providers or eligible non-CHSP providers to address unforeseen and exceptional circumstances affecting service delivery.
-Applicants must have received an invitation to apply from the department and meet one of three category-based criteria.
-Category 1 Emergency applicants must be existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027.
-Category 2 Critical need – provider viability applicants must also be existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027.
-Category 3 Service shortages – provider relinquishments applicants are non-CHSP providers invited by the department and must be existing Commonwealth funded providers, specifically an approved Residential Aged Care and/or Home Care Packages provider funded by the Department of Health and Aged Care, a registered Department of Veterans’ Affairs provider, a registered National Disability Insurance Scheme provider, or an Aboriginal Community Controlled Health Organisation.
+Organisations are eligible only if invited to apply by the department after it identifies a critical or urgent need related to unforeseen and exceptional circumstances affecting service delivery.
+Eligible invited applicants include existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027, across the emergency, critical need-provider viability, and service shortages categories.
+Invited non-CHSP providers must be existing Commonwealth funded providers, including approved Residential Aged Care and/or Home Care Packages providers, registered Department of Veterans’ Affairs providers, registered National Disability Insurance Scheme providers, or Aboriginal Community Controlled Health Organisations.

 What's Funded